gabrielet/phyloseq_intro/README.md

-# phyloseq_intro
+# Intro to Phyloseq

-this is a short introduction about how to use phyloseq for ecology analyses
+this is a short introduction about how to use [Phyloseq](https://joey711.github.io/phyloseq/) for ecology analyses